2nd 3rd Arsenal Street School To Occupy The Same Location

 The Daily Times would note the following issues, “The walls of the old school are weak, the floor is not secure, the windows are narrow.
 There is no system of ventilation in the building,” along with the fire trap issue.

-Construction would begin by the Charlebois Bros. in late June of 1915 after plans developed by Addison F. Lansing and David D. Kieff were approved.
+Construction would begin by the Charlebois Bros. in late June of 1915 after the plans were approved by Addison F. Lansing and David D. Kieff.
 The new school was expected to be completed by the following fall and be able to accommodate 768 pupils, 48 to a class.
-During July, the old school would be razed with some notable names found etched in its beams and walls: Elon R. Brown, once the majority leader in the state senate and F. Kirby, who started the Kirby Syndicate and eventually consolidated his business with F. W. Woolworth.
+During July, the old school would be razed with some notable names found etched in its beams and walls: Elon R. Brown, once the majority leader in the state senate, and F. Kirby, who started the Kirby Syndicate and eventually consolidated his business with F. W. Woolworth.

-By late August, the foundation of the new building was being laid and the decision was made to apportion students to Boon, Mullin, State and Academy Street Schools.
-Bricklaying would begin the following month with hopes to have the school completely enclosed by winter time.
-The school would be finished in time for its opening on Monday, September 18, 1916 with an enrollment two persons shy of 400.
+By late August, the foundation of the new building was being laid, and the decision was made to apportion students to Boon, Mullin, State, and Academy Street Schools.
+Bricklaying would begin the following month, hoping to have the school completely enclosed by winter time.
+The school would be finished in time for its opening on Monday, September 18, 1916, with an enrollment of two persons shy of 400.